caf-archive/data-processing-service-deploy/README.md

 Worker to generate a binary hash for a provided document.
 Its GitHub repository is located [here](https://github.com/CAFDataProcessing/worker-binaryhash).

-### markupWorker
+### familyHashingWorker

 Worker to identify elements within emails and documents such as separate message threads.
-Its GitHub repository is located [here](https://github.com/CAFDataProcessing/worker-markup).
+Its GitHub repository is located [here](https://github.houston.softwaregrp.net/caf/worker-familyhashing).

 ### langDetectWorker